Article written by Julio Juarez | 3DBrushwork.com

 Node Combination: Edge Detect → Flood Fill → Flood Fill to Random Grayscale → Distance → Histogram Select

-For example, in my red creek bedrock material, I combined flood fill selections with color gradients from reference photos.
+For example, in my Red Creek bedrock material, I combined flood fill selections with color gradients from reference photos.
 This approach gives each stone a subtle, unique color, making the surface appear more natural.

 2. Make Complex Edge Selections for Layered Materials